Frequently Asked Questions

 With rare exceptions, the department admits only full-time graduate students it funds predominately through teaching.
 Some students also work on funded research projects with faculty.

 Teaching assistantships are 9.5 month appointments, although additional summer and winter-term teaching also may be available depending upon departmental needs.
-Assistantships pay a stipend, health benefits (medical, dental and vision) and tuition remission for up to 10 credits per fall and spring semester.
+Assistantships pay a stipend and tuition remission for up to 10 credits per fall and spring semester.
+They also qualify students to enroll in a health insurance plan.
 Students are financially responsible for books, fees and other incidental expenses.
 Teaching assistantships are available to international students, but non-native speakers of English must submit adequate scores on the TOEFL (including the TWE component) and successfully complete the Maryland English Institute (MEI) prior to entering the classroom.

 All of our Ph.D. students are funded.
 For students entering with a bachelor’s degree, assistantships are guaranteed for five consecutive years, as long as the student remains in good standing and is making satisfactory progress toward their degree.
 For students entering with a master’s degree, assistantships are guaranteed for four consecutive years.
 Both types of students may also apply for an additional year of funding once they have used up their guaranteed assistantships, but this additional year is not guaranteed.
 The department offers a limited number of recruitment fellowships each year to exceptional applicants and depending upon funds allocated by the university for these fellowships.
 Finally, campus offers various fellowship competitions, and students are encouraged to apply for those opportunities.
 The Graduate Studies Committee may also nominate students for those awards.